openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 complete the exam.
 When a proctored exam starts, a countdown timer at the top of the edX course page also starts.

-The countdown timer provides a warning when 20% of the time is left and again when 5% of the time is left.
-For example, if you have 60 minutes to complete the exam, you will see a warning when there are 12 minutes left, and again when there are 3 minutes left.
+The countdown timer provides a warning when 20% of the time remains, and again when 5% of the time remains.
+For example, if you have 60 minutes to complete the exam, you will see a warning when there are 12 minutes remaining, and again when there are 3 minutes remaining.

 If time runs out before you have completed the exam, the proctoring review is still submitted, and any answers that you have completed up to that time are